 The other variable you must consider is the quality of the bullet.
 Most rimfire bullets are made with softer metals designed to fracture and spread once impact is made.
 This works fine for smaller game, but it is not ideal for the thick hides of larger animals.

-There are centerfire rounds that can be used for small game, but they tend to be much more expensive than rimfire rounds.
+There are centerfire rounds you can use for small game, but they tend to be much more expensive than rimfire rounds.
 However, when it comes to large game you cannot beat centerfire rounds.
 They give you the power, bullet speed, and accuracy you need to take down the largest animals.
 Also, when you are taking a shot at a large animal that you have been stalking for days the reliability of centerfire ammunition is comforting.

 When looking at the comparison between rimfire vs centerfire ammunition, we feel that centerfire is a better round.
 While I use both types of ammunition on a regular basis, centerfire is obviously the superior design.
 It is reliable, accurate, powerful, and reloadable.
 It is good for self-defense, military applications, big game hunting, and small game hunting.
 While the rounds are a bit more expensive, the ability to reload the cartridges more than makes up for the cost difference.
 Both rounds definitely serve their purpose, but I do find centerfire rounds to be more versatile.